Kazimierz Siemienowicz: Polish school

 The Polish school describes his identity simply as member of the szlachta (i.e., nobility in the Commonwealth) from Grand Duchy.
 Some sources use the term "Polish," others describe him as "Lithuanian".
 Those terms should be understood in proper context: "Polish" means "of the Polish–Lithuanian Commonwealth"; "Lithuanian" from the Grand Duchy of Lithuania, a federal part of the Commonwealth.
 Polish historian professor Tadeusz Marian Nowak described Siemienowicz as a Polonized Lithuanian nobleman.
 Polish historians acknowledge that he used the Ostoja Coat of Arms and that he was an alumnus of the Academy of Vilnius.

 Lithuanian school

 Lithuanian literature asserts that he was Lithuanian.
 He was born near Raseiniai in Samogitia.
 The family, who was relatively poor, bore the Ostoja Coat of Arms with military service traditions in the Grand Duchy.
-Siemenowicz was educated in the Academy of Wilno.
+Siemenowicz was educated in the Academy of Vilnius.

 Belarusian school

 The Belarusian school asserts that he was born in the vicinity of Dubrowna in the Viciebsk land, to a family of minor Ruthenian princes (knyaz) of Siemienowicz, who possessed the small tracts of land in that part of the Belarusian Dnieper-land (Падняпроўе) in the 14th–17th centuries.
 Some examples of lexicography used by K. Siemienowicz support this interpretation.

 There are no records of families with the surname Siemienowicz having the right to bear the Ostoja coat of arms and it is possible that Siemienowicz acquired the right to use the image of Ostoja in his book to facilitate its circulation.